Delayed onset muscle soreness: Treatment

 The soreness usually disappears within about 72 hours after appearing.
 If treatment is desired, any measure that increases blood flow to the muscle, such as low-intensity activity, massage, nerve mobilization, hot baths, or a sauna visit may help somewhat.

-Immersion in cool or icy water, an occasionally recommended remedy, was found to be ineffective in alleviating DOMS in one 2011 study, but effective in another.
-There is also insufficient evidence to determine whether whole-body cryotherapy – compared with passive rest or no whole-body cryotherapy – reduces DOMS, or improves subjective recovery, after exercise.
+There is insufficient evidence to determine whether whole-body cryotherapy—compared with passive rest or no whole-body cryotherapy—reduces DOMS, or improves subjective recovery, after exercise.

 Counterintuitively, continued exercise may temporarily suppress the soreness.
 Exercise increases pain thresholds and pain tolerance.
 This effect, called exercise-induced analgesia, is known to occur in endurance training (running, cycling, swimming), but little is known about whether it also occurs in resistance training.
 There are claims in the literature that exercising sore muscles appears to be the best way to reduce or eliminate the soreness, but this has not yet been systematically investigated.

-In 1990, Ibuprofen was found not an appropriate treatment for delayed onset muscle soreness and damage.
-In 2003, Ibuprofen had been shown to decrease soreness, but not counteract the reduction in muscular performance caused by delayed onset muscle soreness.
-In 2005, it was found that physical activity conducted before eccentric exercise, with or without ibuprofen, helps to prevent delayed-onset muscle soreness.